Click on a track title to view directions on Google Maps.

-- Old Coach Track - Park just past the bridge over the Papatowai estuary and stroll through the podocarp forest to Tahakopa beach.
-It is 40 minutes return with a totally tropical feel as you emerge from the bush on to the sand.
-You can carry on up past the dunes to the coastal cliffs adding an extra hour on to the walk or re-enter the bush before the cliffs and follow the Tahakopa Bay Loop Track back to the car park.
+- Old Coach Track - Park just past the bridge over the Papatowai Estuary and stroll through the podocarp forest to Tahakopa Beach.
+The walk takes 40 minutes return with a tropical feel as you emerge from the bush on to the sand.
+You can carry on up past the dunes to the coastal cliffs adding an extra hour on to the walk.
+Alternatively, you can re-enter the bush before the cliffs and follow the Tahakopa Bay Loop Track back to the car park.

-- Picnic Point - Picnic Point in Papatowai is a 40 minute walk which sweeps through the bush coming out on the beach with perhaps one of the most beautiful views you may ever see from a bench.
-The waves roll in over the rocks with lush rainforest and stunning Tahakopa beach creating a perfect picture of paradise, Catlins style.
-You can then carry on round the beach in a lovely loop.
-You can take a right hand turn in the bush and follow the longer and tougher King’s rock walk, which is signposted.
+- Picnic Point - Picnic Point in Papatowai is a 40 minute walk which sweeps through the bush coming out on to the beach with perhaps one of the most beautiful views you may ever see.
+The waves roll in over the rocks with lush rainforest and the stunning Tahakopa Beach creating a perfect picture of paradise.
+You can continue around the beach in a lovely loop, or take a right hand turn into the bush and follow the longer and tougher King’s Rock walk, which is signposted.

-- Shank's Bush Nature Trail - Shank’s bush Nature Trail is perfect for the little ones with a 20 minute self-guided wonderfully interactive trail through a variety of habitats.
-You will find it where the Papatowai highway meets Tahakopa Valley road.
-You can also do a 20km bike ride from Papatowai to Tahakopa in a loop round the river.
+- Shank's Bush Nature Trail - Shank’s Bush Nature Trail is perfect for the little ones with a 20 minute self-guided interactive trail through a variety of habitats.
+You will find it where the Papatowai Highway meets Tahakopa Valley Road.
+You have the option to do a 20km bike ride from Papatowai to Tahakopa in a loop around the river.

 - Trail's Tractor & Lenz Reserve - Just by the bridge past Tautuku you will see the sign.
 There is a short walk to some early bush tram machinery which has been set up on the site of an old sawmill.
-You can then carry on to the forest and bird organisation owned reserve.
-Beautiful bush walks offer a real sense of tranquillity with a short nature trail, a one hour wetland walk and a longer trek into the forested hills following the tramlines that once carried the logs.
+Carry on to the Forest and Bird owned reserve.
+Beautiful bush walks offer a real sense of tranquility with a short nature trail, a one hour wetland walk or a longer trek into the forested hills following the tramlines that once carried the logs.